 Suspending functions need to pass continuations to one another.
 They do not have any trouble calling normal functions, but normal functions cannot call suspending functions.

-There are three essential coroutine builders provided by kotlinx.coroutines library we are going to explore:
+We are going to explore the three essential coroutine builders provided by the kotlinx.coroutines library:

 Each has its own use cases.
 Let's explore them.

 launch works is conceptually similar to starting a new thread (

 thread function).
 We just start a coroutine, and it will run independently, like a firework that is launched into the air.
 This is how we use

 launch function is an extension function on the